Independence numbers of Johnson-type graphs: Proofs

-Recall that $n > c k^3 2^k$, so
+Recall that $n > \frac{9}{2} k^3 2^k$, so

-The rest case is $|U| = 1$, say $U = \{u\}$.
+The remaining case is $|U| = 1$, say $U = \{u\}$.
 Consider only vertices containing $u^+$, by Theorem~\ref{-1} we have at most $\binom{n-1}{k-1}$ such vertices.
-The same bound for $u^-$ finishes gives the desired bound.
-The union of all vertices with a constant sign containing a fixed place $u$ touches this bound.
+The same bound for $u^-$ gives the desired bound.
+The union of all vertices with a constant sign intersecting a fixed place $u$ achieves this bound.